 The Stanford Advanced Computer Security Certificate Program will give you the advanced skills needed to learn how to protect networks, secure electronic assets, prevent attacks, ensure the privacy of your customers, and build secure infrastructures.
-Through six online computer science courses, you'll have access to the latest research and best practices from leading cyber security professionals and world-renowned Stanford faculty.
+Through six online computer science courses, you will have access to the latest research and best practices from world-class Stanford faculty, as well as leading cyber security professionals in companies such as Google, LinkedIn, Symantec, VeriSign, and LifeLock.

 The course material is condensed, relevant, and designed specifically for busy professionals in today's cyber workforce.